Financial-Times/fetch-retry-or-die/README.md

 * `maxRetries`: the maximum number of allowed retries.
 Defaults to 1.
 * `retryDelay`: the delay between retries in milliseconds.
 Defaults to 100.

+### Handles HTTP error statuses
+* Standard `fetch` functionality does not reject the promise on HTTP error status codes like 500.
+* `fetch-retry-or-die` rejects the promise if the status code is not 2XX or 404 (no need to retry if resource wasn't found, right?).

 [//]: #
    [isomorphic-fetch]: <https://github.com/matthew-andrews/isomorphic-fetch>